Peptide Fox

 Does tirzepatide cause muscle loss?

 All weight loss includes some lean mass loss, but tirzepatide shows better preservation than older options in non-diabetic populations.
 The fat-to-lean ratio is approximately 75:25, meaning about 75% of weight lost is fat.
-For comparison, semaglutide shows roughly 60:40.
+For comparison, semaglutide shows roughly 62:38 in its STEP-1 DXA substudy.

 Important caveat: this advantage comes from the GIP pathway engaging fat tissue directly, and in type 2 diabetes — where GIP signaling is impaired — the ratio advantage narrows significantly (head-to-head data shows ~87:13 for both drugs in T2D).

 You can improve the ratio further with resistance training and adequate protein intake (1.0–1.2g per pound of goal body weight).
 Without training, you'll lose muscle; with it, you can minimize losses or even gain.
-See our complete GLP-1 muscle preservation guide for the full protocol.
+The complete GLP-1 muscle preservation guide covers the full protocol.

 How should I store tirzepatide?